 Birth of Distance Learning

 In “Serving the System: a Critical History of Distance Education” Jennifer Sumner writes, “Although its beginnings are disputed, the history of distance education is well documented, especially in the 20th century” (Sumner).
-Though there is some discrepancy when determining the origins of distance learning, there are countless sources informing what happened next!
+Though there is some discrepancy when determining the origins of distance learning, countless sources are informing what happened next!
 Let’s take a look at some major occurrences and dates in the evolution of distance learning.

 When did it Start?